brucep-lab/homelab-blue-team-v1/README.md

 ---

-## Why This Matters, The Motivation
+## Why This Matters: The Motivation

 I recently graduated with a degree in Cybersecurity, and I know that classroom experience only scratches the surface.
-This lab is a self-driven initiative to refine and deepen my technical skills—so that I’m fully prepared to hit the ground running in a blue team role.
+This lab is a self-driven initiative to refine and deepen my technical skills, so that I’m fully prepared to hit the ground running in a blue team role.
 I’m learning how enterprise systems behave, how attackers leave traces, and how to respond with purpose and clarity.